 Therefore, we went with three of our young-adult children but would have felt comfortable even with a much younger set.
 In fact, the Museum encourages young visitors with a Treasure Hunt game.

 8. Tour Illustrative Art Exhibits

 This visit was the second opportunity I had to visit the Norman Rockwell Museum.
 On both occasions, temporary exhibits incentivized our trip.
 The first was for an exhibit of artist/illustrator James Gurney‘s artwork.
 This time, we wanted to see the Greg Manchess exhibit featuring the art from his book, Above the Timberline.
 (Both exhibits were fantastic!)

 Find out more about current and opening soon exhibitions at the Norman Rockwell Museum.

 9. Find Things to Do in Stockbridge

 Stockbridge Massachusetts is a classic New England town.
-We loved exploring the downtown area and discovered several gems, including a vintage jewelry shop, old-fashioned country store, and a decadent chocolatier.
+We loved exploring the downtown area, discovering several gems like a vintage jewelry shop, old-fashioned country store, and a decadent chocolatier.
 (Hint: Try the chocolate-covered caramel!)

 As we poked in an out of side street of unique shops, we were told some of the tiniest spaces were former horse stalls for guests of the historic inn next door.
-It was hard to fathom anything of the sort, especially about the poshest retailers, if it weren’t for the tiny spaces, hardly 40 square feet!
+Some of these posh retailers were in tiny spaces, hardly 40 square feet!